IoT

 The device is either integrated directly at the factory or retrofitted at the dealer.
 When you receive your bike, download the app to your phone and connect to the bike via Bluetooth.

 In the app, you can activate your subscription, which gives you access to tracking and other anti-theft features.
-When your subscription period expires, you can easily renew it directly in the app.
+When your subscription expires, you can easily renew it directly in the app.

 Designed in collaboration with Comodule